ygorcosta/wedeploy.com/ui/src/pages/tutorials/oscon/connect-account.md

 #### Create a new project

-On the [WeDeploy Dashboard](http://dashboard.wedeploy.com/projects), create a new project (name it whatever you want 👍).
+On the [WeDeploy Console](https://console.wedeploy.com/projects), create a new project (name it whatever you want 👍).

 #### Link your GitHub account

-Inside of your new project on the dashboard:
+Inside of your new project on the Console:

 1. Go to _Deployment_
 2. Select _GitHub_